thekopiman/RFClassification/README.md

 ![confusion matrix](readmeimages/confusion_matrix.png)
 ![PR Curve](readmeimages/PR_curve.png)

 To accomodate slice and no slice function, I have accomodated a function for this.
-This is a parser argument as seen below.
+This is a parser argument as seen below.\
+This `detection.py` can be found in `yolov5`.
 ```
-$ python detection.py
+$ python detection.py --yaml <yaml path> --data <src directory> --model-path <model path> --slice <boolean> --dest <dest directory>
 ```
+Note: There's a bug, so use the correct corresponding yaml file wrt the model path.

 KIV